cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 ### Threads and Cores

-Number of threads are equal to the number of cores available in JVM.
+Number of threads are equal to the number of cores available in the JVM.
 To disable cores we can use the Linux CPU hotplug feature.
 This way only enabled processors are exposed by the OS and output of the Java method `Runtime.getRuntime().availableProcessors()` is equal to the number of usable physical processor cores.
 No hyper threading is in effect.